Andrea Dunbar

 Andrea Dunbar (22 May 1961 – 20 December 1990) was an English playwright.
 She wrote The Arbor (1980) and Rita, Sue and Bob Too (1982), an autobiographical drama about the sexual adventures of teenage girls living in a run-down part of Bradford, West Yorkshire.
 She wrote most of the adaptation for the film Rita, Sue and Bob Too (1987).

 Early life

-Dunbar was raised on Brafferton Arbor on the Buttershaw council estate in Bradford with seven brothers and sisters.
+Born on 22 May 1961, Dunbar was raised on Brafferton Arbor on the Buttershaw council estate in Bradford, England, with seven brothers and sisters.
 Both her parents had worked in the textile industry.
 Dunbar attended Buttershaw Comprehensive School.

+"When 15-year-old Andrea Dunbar failed to bring in the ingredients for a domestic science lesson, her punishment was to spend her lunchtime writing the words ‘Why I Don’t Like Cookery’.
+What Andrea wrote instead was a witty essay on how baking buns was a middle-class pursuit and joints of meat were more practical for big families on Buttershaw estate.
+'When the essay was passed around the staffroom, to howls of laughter, head of drama Tony Priestley was astonished at what he saw,' wrote Adelle Stripe in her acclaimed novel Black Teeth And A Brilliant Smile.
+'It was obvious to him that she had a gift for saying the right thing.
+And she was funny.
+He asked if she’d like to join his class.
+What happened over coming months would change Andrea’s life forever.'"